InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/source-code-inventory.md

 ## Solutions

-### Set up an Organization level live source code inventory
+### Set up an organization-level live source code inventory

 * Combination of manual and automated input data sources to a single source of truth including an API for custom extension
 * Key meta-data about each repository: